ManicMiners/docs/_pages/Variables.md

 Variables have a type followed by a single space followed by a name.
 The name should not be one of the reserved events and macros - [list of reserved words](_pages/ReservedWords).
 Most variables have an optional initialization which is an equal sign after the name followed by the values(s).

+>All variables have global scope - there are no local variables.
+Variables that contain initialization values are loaded during map load time prior to init being called and those variables cannot themselves contain other variables - all initialization values are constants.

 ## Variable Types

 Variables can be of different types.
 Each type will only save certain values which means you have to use a type that can contain the value or text you want to save.
 Make sure to use a variable of the correct type to avoid errors.